 How much are we recycling?

 Epsom & Ewell residents now recycle nearly half of their household waste.
-You recycled nearly 46% in 2012/13.
-So far this year you have recycled almost 47%.
-Thank you.
+You recycled nearly 45% in 2013/14.

 Please help us to recycle more.

 Why are white paper and cardboard recycled in different containers?

 White paper is recycled in your kerbside box or bag.
 Cardboard is recycled in your black bin.

 This is because white paper is much more valuable than cardboard.
 By separating it, we can sell white paper for a good income.
 We set that income against our service costs to help get the best value for you.
 This helps us to maintain one of the lower cost waste collection services in the country.

 Do I have to recycle?

 No, but we hope that you will want to.
 Recycling really counts.
 And recycling is easy, with so many things now recycled from the kerbside.